Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other

-The latter Hamiltonian $H_{\Lambda}$ may include a dominant coupling $(\lambda_{i} Q_{i})$ between a local observable $Q^i$ and a macroscopic probe in the case of such measurements.
-As discussed in detail in the previous Sections, typically, for a local $Q^H_{i}$ with associated $C_{v,i} = {\cal{O}}(k_{B})$, the standard deviation of the corresponding $\sigma_{\tilde{H}_{i}^{H}} = {\cal{O}}(k_{B} T)$ and thus the requisite time beyond which we may thermalize and effectively ``collapse'' to an eigenstate of the many body Hamiltonian $H_{\Lambda}$ is ${\cal{O}}(\hbar/(k_{B} T))$.
-As appreciated in thermodynamics (and underscored by, e.g., Szilard's engine), measurements necessarily involve heat transfer.
-Quantum mechanically, upon thermalization, a local quantity being measured and a macroscopic probe measuring it may become entangled with one another (yielding, in the equilibrium state, observables associated with an eigenstate of the full Hamiltonian of hybrid system so to reproduce equilibrium expectation values).
-Similar to a ``collapse'' in a quantum measurement \cite{aba+}, heat transfer and thermal equilibration processes are also not time reversal invariant.
-Since, as noted in Section \ref{central}, at room temperature, $\hbar/(k_{B} T)= 2.5 \times 10^{-14}$ seconds, such a thermalization time may be short and appear (yet certainly does not need) to be nearly instantaneous.
-Colloquially, the state of the system may exhibit ``rapid precessions'' about the its long time average (in which the expectation values are equal to the (effectively collapsed) Hamiltonian eigenstate expectation values) with these precessions canceling out at times larger than the thermalization time.
-A key ingredient in our above derivation is that, inasmuch as a local observable $Q^H_{i}$ is concerned, the evolution with (as we now reiterate) the {\it local Heisenberg picture Hamiltonian} $\tilde{H}_{i}^{H}$ (specifically, with the evolution operator ${\mathbbm{U}}_{i}(t) $ of Eq. (\ref{uieqn})) used in our inequality is the same as evolution with the global Hamiltonian $H_{\Lambda}$.
+We now qualitatively expand on possible corollaries of conclusions {\bf{(I)}} and {\bf{(II)}} of the last subsection.
+Towards that end, we consider what may transpire when the global Hamiltonian $H_{\Lambda}$ may include a dominant coupling $(\lambda_{i} Q_{i})$ between a local observable $Q^i$ and a macroscopic probe in the case of such measurements.
+As we discussed in some detail in the previous Sections, typically, for a local $Q^H_{i}$ with associated $C_{v,i} = {\cal{O}}(k_{B})$, the standard deviation of the corresponding $\sigma_{\tilde{H}_{i}^{H}} = {\cal{O}}(k_{B} T)$.
+Thus, if conclusion {\bf{(II)}} holds, the requisite time beyond which we may thermalize and effectively ``collapse'' to an eigenstate of $H_{\Lambda}$ will be ${\cal{O}}(\hbar/(k_{B} T))$.
+More cautiously, following conclusion {\bf{(I)}}, an effective ``collapse'' of the expectation of local observables to an average over eigenstates of the same energy density may arise on this time scale.
+That is, inasmuch local observables are concerned, the time averaged density matrix will be effectively that of the equilibrium system (emulating a delta function as a function of the energy density).
+Since, as noted in Section \ref{central}, at room temperature, $\hbar/(k_{B} T)= 2.5 \times 10^{-14}$ seconds, the thermalization time may be short and appear (yet certainly does not need) to be nearly instantaneous.
+Colloquially, the state of the system may exhibit ``rapid precessions'' about the its long time average (in which the expectation values are equal to Hamiltonian eigenstate expectation values) with these precessions canceling out at times larger than the thermalization time.
+A key ingredient in the above derivation is that, inasmuch as a local observable $Q^H_{i}$ is concerned, the evolution with (as we now reiterate) the {\it local} Heisenberg picture Hamiltonian $\tilde{H}_{i}^{H}$ (specifically, with the evolution operator ${\mathbbm{U}}_{i}(t) $ of Eq. (\ref{uieqn})) used in our inequality is the same as evolution with the global Hamiltonian $H_{\Lambda}$.